 So Macfarlane worked with artist Jackie Morris to create a lavish book of illustrated “spells”—playful, delightful poems that capture the essence of willows, bluebells, herons, and more, “summoning” them back into our consciousness through words and art.

 The book—beautifully designed and produced in a huge cut size—has indeed turned out to have a kind of healing magic.
-It has “begun a grass-roots movement to re-wild childhood across Britain, Europe, and North America,” according the Amazon page.
+It has “begun a grass-roots movement to re-wild childhood across Britain, Europe, and North America,” according to the Amazon page.
 In fact, people of all ages have embraced it.
 It has been used, for example, with Alzheimer’s patients, who trace their fingers over Morris’s ravishing, icon-like watercolors and suddenly speak lucidly of blackberry brambles in their childhood neighborhoods.
 People of all sorts and ages desperately long, it turns out, to repair our alienation from other creatures.
 Art is one way to begin doing that.

 I’m so glad I invested in my own copy of Lost Words.
 Turning its pages, I found myself reading the poems out loud—I had to feel Macfarlane’s delicious lines in my mouth and ear: “Kingfisher: the colour-giver, fire-bringer, flame-flicker, river’s quiver.”